SowmyaAji/AntzChanges/README.md

 Command to run: python3 health.py

-Or import health into the Jupyter Notebook (after copying the health.py file into the same directory as the one being run)
+Or import health into the Jupyter Notebook (after copying the health.py file into the same directory as the one being run, along with the requisite CSV files)

+# Gov Data:

+Change aroudn the rows and columns in the csv file to match requirements

+Command to run: python3 gov.py

+Or import gov into Jupyter Notebook (after copying the gov.py file into the same directory as the one being run, along with the requisite CSV files)